xtremelysocial/flat-blocks-classic/readme.txt

 July 27, 2024

 * Breaking change: Changed Background and Foreground colors to Base and Contrast respectively to match the default WordPress TwentyTwentyFour theme.
 CSS was added for backward-compatibility to this theme's parent, Flat Blocks.
+* Updated theme.json to version 3 which allows the new WordPress v6.6 features, such as Block Style Variations.
+See https://make.wordpress.org/core/2024/06/19/theme-json-version-3/

 = 1.0.5 =
 February 13, 2024